openTdataCH/siri-sx-map/docs/DOCS.md

 #### Map Component Refactoring

-Right now the map component is our most complex piece of code and is ready to be refactored.
-We created a sequence diagramm to help understand what the component does.

-#### Map Component Refactoring

 Right now the map component is our most complex piece of code and is in a need of a refactoring.
 We created a sequence diagramm to help understand what the component does.